1854 United States elections

-Elections were held for the 34th United States Congress during the middle of Democratic President Franklin Pierce's term.
-It was part of the transition from the Second Party System to the Third Party System, as the Whigs collapsed as a national party and were replaced by a coalition running on the Opposition Party ticket and the nascent Republican Party.
+Elections were held for the 34th United States Congress during the middle of the Democratic President Franklin Pierce's term.
+These elections were part of the transition from the Second Party System to the Third Party System, as the Whigs collapsed as a national party and were replaced by a coalition running on the Opposition Party ticket and by the nascent Republican Party.

-In the House, Democrats suffered a massive defeat, losing seats to the Opposition Party, and to the American Party; the latter (also known as the Know Nothings) won more seats in the House than any other third party in the history of the chamber.
-Nathaniel Banks, a member of the American Party and the Free Soil Party, won election as Speaker of the House after a protracted battle, defeating Democrat William Aiken.
-In the Senate, Democrats retained a strong majority, while the Opposition replaced the Whigs as the second largest party in the chamber.
+In the House, the Democrats suffered a massive defeat, losing seats to the Opposition Party, and to the American Party.
+The latter (also known as the Know Nothings) won more seats in the House than any other third party in the history of the chamber.
+Nathaniel Banks, a member of the American Party and the Free Soil Party, won election as Speaker of the House after a protracted battle, defeating Democrat William Aiken, Jr..
+In the Senate, the Democrats retained a strong majority, while the Opposition replaced the Whigs as the second largest party in the chamber.